 century country village, featuring a general store, country church, one-room schoolhouse, town hall, a 1920’s cottage-style Phillips 66 gasoline station, Belle Starr’s home, and much more.Precious Moments

 Precious Moments creator Samuel J. Butcher founded this chapel in 1989 as a way of saying “thanks” to God for everything good in his life.
 The chapel features 84 hand-painted murals and 30 works of stained glass.
 This place of quiet reflection and Precious Moments art retells treasured Bible stories.
 The newest addition to the Precious Moments complex is Timmy’s Tower, which opened in 2015.
-Return to Joplin for Dinner at Spiva Art Gallery
+Return to Joplin for dinner at Spiva Center for the Arts

 The facility includes three galleries, two classrooms, a gift shop, and an art library/community meeting room.
 Its Main Gallery features exhibitions by national and internationally recognized artists and the Regional Gallery features the work of emerging artists from a 150-mile radius of Joplin.
 There is also the Upstairs Gallery for rental by area artists or to feature work from Spiva's special programming.